 Starting a career consulting firm is also one of the best consulting business ideas to try.
 With new careers popping up every day, it can be hard to decide which path to pursue.

-As a career advisor, you will assess your client’s needs, passions and desires and guide them towards choosing a career path that’s right for them.
+As a career advisor, you will assess your client’s needs, passions, and desires and guide them toward choosing a career path that’s right for them.

 Other Consulting Business Ideas